awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

    Before you copy the certificates and keys, create the custom folder by using the `mkdir` command\.
 The following example creates a custom folder in your C:\\ drive\.

    ```
-   C:\> mkdir C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> mkdir C:\custom_folder
-   C:\> copy pki\ca.crt C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> copy pki\ca.crt C:\custom_folder
-   C:\> copy pki\issued\server.crt C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> copy pki\issued\server.crt C:\custom_folder
-   C:\> copy pki\private\server.key C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> copy pki\private\server.key C:\custom_folder
-   C:\> copy pki\issued\client1.domain.tld.crt C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> copy pki\issued\client1.domain.tld.crt C:\custom_folder
-   C:\> copy pki\private\client1.domain.tld.key C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> copy pki\private\client1.domain.tld.key C:\custom_folder
-   C:\> cd C:\custom_folder
+   C:\Program Files\OpenVPN\EasyRSA> cd C:\custom_folder
    ```

 1. Upload the server certificate and key and the client certificate and key to ACM\.
-The following commands use the AWS CLI\.
+Be sure to upload them in the same Region in which you intend to create the Client VPN endpoint\.
+The following commands use the AWS CLI to upload the certificates\.
+To upload the certificates using the ACM console instead, see [Import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html) in the *AWS Certificate Manager User Guide*\.

    ```
-   C:\> aws acm import-certificate --certificate fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\server.crt" --private-key fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\server.key" --certificate-chain fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\ca.crt" --region region
+   aws acm import-certificate --certificate fileb://server.crt --private-key fileb://server.key --certificate-chain fileb://ca.crt
    ```

    ```
-   C:\> aws acm import-certificate --certificate fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\client.crt" --private-key fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\client.key" --certificate-chain fileb://"C:\Program Files\OpenVPN\easy-rsa\keys\ca.crt"  --region region
+   aws acm import-certificate --certificate fileb://client1.domain.tld.crt --private-key fileb://client1.domain.tld.key --certificate-chain fileb://ca.crt
    ```

-   To upload the certificates using the ACM console, see [Import a Certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html) in the *AWS Certificate Manager User Guide*\.
-**Note**
-Be sure to upload the certificates and keys in the same Region in which you intend to create the Client VPN endpoint\.
-You only need to upload the client certificate to ACM when the CA of the client certificate is different from the CA of the server certificate\.
+   You do not need to upload the client certificate to ACM unless the CA of the client certificate is different from the CA of the server certificate\.
 In the steps above, the client certificate uses the same CA as the server certificate, however, the steps to upload the client certificate are included here for completeness\.

 ------